dmind-gmbh/extension-cookieman/Documentation/Configuration/How-To/Index.rst

 .. note::

-   Browsers discard a ``secure`` cookie that comes from an http page.
-The cookie is then never stored and the banner comes back on every page.
-Because of this, cookieman looks at the protocol of the page and makes the cookie ``secure`` on https pages only.
-You cannot switch ``secure`` on for http pages.
+   ``secure`` is on.
+It is safe to leave it on, also for an http website: cookieman sets the attribute only when the page is served via https.
+   The `Secure attribute on the Mozilla Developer Network <https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie#secure>`__ explains what it does.

-   Switch it off with ``secure = 0`` if you share the cookie between subdomains (see the tip on ``domain`` below) and one of them is still http.
+   Set ``secure = 0`` only if you have http/https subdomains that must be covered by the cookie (see the tip on ``domain`` below).
+This is the only reason to switch it off.

    Browsers also discard a cookie with ``sameSite = None`` if it is not ``secure``.